 3.)
 Genets are omnivores (eat both plant and animal matter) that feed upon small mammals, especially rodents, shrews, and bats, as well as birds and their eggs, frogs, millipedes, centipedes, scorpions, and various fruits.

 4.)
-Having a long mane that stretches the length of their body, they are able to stand this hair up in order to appear more threatening.
+Having a long mane that stretches the length of their body, they are able to stand this hair up in order to appear larger and more threatening.

 5.)
 Leopards, pythons, owls, and humans are their main predators.